Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results: Model, Estimation, and Additional Outcomes

 where $i$ denotes a consumer, $y_{i}$ stands for a consumer’s outcome variables, $Treat_{i}$ is an indicator of a consumer's treatment status.
 Consumers are classified into various cohorts based on their language groups and their first day of entry in the experiment.
 As multiple sub-experiments were conducted across consumers in different languages at varying dates, we include entry-day-by-language cohort fixed effects, $\alpha_{cl(i)}$. \\

 The results are summarized in Table \ref{table:Results of search query refinement}.
-Column 1 indicated no significant differences in product views between the two groups.
-However, treatment group consumers generated 1.10\% more clicks (Column 2), spent 2.93\% more (Column 4), and were 1.15\% more likely to make a purchase (Column 5).
-These effects were primarily driven by a significant 2.02\% rise in click-through rate (Column 6)---the ratio of product clicks to views---suggesting that consumers found the exposed products more appealing and chose to seek additional details after viewing the summarized search results.
-Furthermore, the click-to-order conversion rate (Column 7)---the ratio of product orders to clicks---remained insignificant, echoing the fact that query refinement influenced only the composition of products retrieved immediately after a query search, not the information displayed on product detail pages.
+Column 1 indicates no significant differences in product views between the two groups.
+However, treatment group consumers generated 1.1\% more clicks (Column 2), spent 2.9\% more (Column 4), and were 1.2\% more likely to make a purchase (Column 5).
+We find no significant impact on cart value and order intensity (Columns 6 and 7). \\

+We also explore further mechanism analysis of the Search Query Refinement application.
+In Table \ref{table:more exploration of search query refinement}, we find that the likelihood of a product click increases by 0.3\% ($p<0.01$; Column 1), consistent with improved search performance in combination with the documented purchase conversion increase in our main effect.
+Columns 2 and 3 further indicate that treated consumers view fewer products prior to clicking or purchasing, suggesting a reduction in search intensity.
+In addition, we observe a statistically significant 2.0\% increase in the click-through rate ($p<0.01$; Column 4), defined as the ratio of product clicks to product views, suggesting that consumers found the exposed products more appealing and chose to seek additional details after viewing the summarized search results.
+The click-to-order conversion rate (Column 5), defined as the ratio of orders to clicks, remains statistically insignificant.
+This pattern echoes the fact that query refinement influenced only the composition of products retrieved immediately after a query search, not the information displayed on product detail pages.
 Overall, GenAI-facilitated query refinement enhanced the search algorithm's ability to satisfy consumers' demand, resulting in more effective matching and improved consumer purchases.

-\paragraph{Product Description.} Well-crafted product descriptions are essential for informing consumers about product features, benefits, and uses, thereby reducing information asymmetry, facilitating consumer decision-making and driving platform sales.
+\paragraph{Product Description} Well-crafted product descriptions are essential for informing consumers about product features, benefits, and uses, thereby reducing information asymmetry, facilitating consumer decision-making and driving platform sales.
 Despite its importance, our studied platform shows that nearly half of the self-sold products either lack a textual description or contain only a minimal description.
 GenAI's strengths in content recognition, comprehension, and generation can offer an effective solution to create comprehensive and structured product descriptions for a global audience. \\

 We conduct our analysis using the following regression model:

 where $i$ denotes a consumer, $y_{i}$ stands for a consumer’s outcome variables, $Treat_{i}$ is an indicator for whether the consumer is assigned to the treatment group.
 Because multiple sub-experiments were implemented across language groups on different start dates, we include entry-day-by-language cohort fixed effects, $\alpha_{cl(i)}$. \\